📚 NVIDIA Profiling Basics

 Quick Decision Guide:

-- Start with NSight Systems (
+- Start with Nsight Systems (

-) when you know exactly which kernel to optimize - Use both for comprehensive analysis (common workflow)
+ncu) when you know exactly which kernel to optimize - Use both for comprehensive analysis (common workflow)

-Hands-on: system-wide profiling with NSight Systems
+Hands-on: system-wide profiling with Nsight Systems

 Let’s profile the Matrix Multiplication implementations from Puzzle 16 to understand performance differences.

-GUI Note: The NSight Systems and Compute GUIs (
+GUI Note: The Nsight Systems and Compute GUIs (

-) require a display and OpenGL support.
-On headless servers or remote systems without X11 forwarding, use the command-line versions (nsys
+nsys-ui,ncu-ui) require a display and OpenGL support.
+On headless servers or remote systems without X11 forwarding, use the command-line versions (nsys,ncu) with text-based analysis viansys statsandncu --import --page details.
+You can also transfer.nsys-repand.ncu-repfiles to local machines for GUI analysis.

 Step 1: Prepare your code for profiling

-pixi shell -e cuda
+pixi shell -e nvidia

 mojo build --debug-level=full solutions/p16/p16.mojo -o solutions/p16/p16_optimized

-# Test the optimized build
+# Test the build

 ./solutions/p16/p16_optimized --naive